erdoganip/erdoganip.github.io/index.md

 [CNN from Scratch](/cnn_from_scratch)
 <br/>
-I implemented a convolutional neural network (CNN) architecture from scratch, using a deep learning library.
+I implemented a convolutional neural network (CNN) architecture from scratch, using Pytorch.
 Tried different data augmentation and optimization techniques and to boost the performance on CIFAR10.
 <br/>
 <img src="images/model9.png" width="25%" height="25%"/>